An Efficient and Flexible Spike Train Model via Empirical Bayes: Proposed Method For `` "

-\item $\gamma$ selects the best fit link function for our dataset.
-When $\gamma = 1$, it is the commonly used logit function, when $\gamma$ is approaching 0, it becomes the complementary log-log link function.
-Regularly, GLMs choose the link function by specifying a parametric link, our work, however, determines the unknown parameter by log marginal likelihood.
-Learning from the dataset itself allows our approach to automatically select a suitable link function.
-The initial value of $\gamma$ is determined so as to result in relatively low firing rate, which has empirically been shown to give good performance for mean spike count estimation. \end{itemize}
+\item $\bm{\gamma}$ conveys the nonlinear effects of input neurons on the output neurons, which selects the best fit link function for the dataset.
+Regularly, $\GLMs$ choose the link function by specifying a parametric link.
+Our work, however, determines the unknown parameter automatically.
+Learning from the dataset itself allows our approach to select a suitable link function automatically.
+The initial value of $\bm{\gamma}$ is determined so as to result in relatively low firing rate, which has empirically been shown to give good performance for spike count prediction.
+As the inverse link function Eq.~\eqref{eq:inv} needs to map into the range [0,1], the $\bm{\gamma}$ should be kept positive during optimization.
+The initial value of $\bm{\gamma}$ should not be too large, as the corresponding inverse link function Eq.~\eqref{eq:inv} would converge to 1 with large $\bm{\gamma}$ value.